There’s a Stack of MacBooks on Sale Right Now Including $405 off the 2021 Pro

 If your computer needs are more handheld than laptop focused, you can save up to $200 on the iPad Pro.
 This tablet has a 12.9-inch Liquid Retina XDR display, dual 12MP Wide and 10MP Ultra Wide back cameras, and runs on the Apple M1 chip.

-The size of the discount depends on the iPad Pro’s internal storage size – the 128GB model has been discounted by $100, while the 1TB and 2TB models had their price’s cut by $200.
+The size of the discount depends on the iPad Pro’s internal storage size – the 128GB model has been discounted by $100, while the 1TB and 2TB models had their price’s cut by $200 and 250, respectively.

 In our review of the iPad Pro, we called it “the best iPad Pro yet”, while praising the power of the M1 processor and its gorgeous display.